caseofbase18/vue-portfolio/vue-bio/README.md

 ## Technologies Used

-* Vue 3: JavaScript framework for building the user interface..
+* Vue 3: JavaScript framework for building the user interface.
 * Vue Router: For managing page navigation.
 * Tailwind CSS: CSS framework for responsive and modern styling.
 * EmailJS: For integrating the contact form with email services.